ASCS Alumni Tailgate Fun!

 ASCS Alumni Tailgate @ the Spring Carnival – May 5, 1-3 pm

-Calling all ASCS graduates and former students: join us for a tailgate party at the school’s annual Spring Carnival at the school on May 5th (Carnival is 11 am- 4 pm).
-The special tailgate for alumni from 1-3 pm will include music, food, fellowship and a walk down memory lane.
-More event information to come.
+Calling all ASCS graduates and former students: join us for a “tailgate” party at the school’s annual Spring Carnival at the school on May 5th (Carnival is 11 am- 4 pm).
+The special tailgate for alumni from 1-3 pm will include music by DJ LonnieB, food, fellowship and a walk down memory lane.
+More event information on the Facebook page Please share the Facebook event and the NEW Facebook group for All Saints Alumni.
 Get a ticket for a $5 donation below (with options to be sponsor).
 BYOC (bring your own chair).
-Please share the Facebook event and the NEW Facebook group for All Saints Alumni.